Table of Contents

 When to Use a Mass Message

-Mass Messages are limited to 3000 email addresses when sent.
-While more email addresses can be added in the UI, anything above the first 3000 messages will not be received at the destination.
+Mass Messages are limited to 3,000 email addresses.
+You can add more in the UI, but only the first 3,000 will be delivered.

 Creation Fields

-Configuring the message and the filters will be covered in additional detail in the sections below.
+More information on setting up the message and filters is covered in the sections below.

 Creating the Message Content

-For a complete overview of Sonar's rich text editor and examples of how it can be used, check out the documentation for it here.
+For a complete overview of Sonar's rich text editor and examples of how it can be used, refer to the documentation for it here.

-Contact Name: The contact name variable places the name of the designated recipient on the message.
+6. Contact Name: Adds the full name of the contact receiving the message.

-First Name or Last Name: This variable will insert the recipient's first and last name per their contact information.
+7. First Name / Last Name: Inserts the contact’s first and last name from their profile.

 Common Mass Messages